kanidm/kanidm/designs/sudo.rst

 altered to enforce that they require sudo mode.

 Some accounts by default represent a high level of privilege.
-These should have implicit sudo granted when they are autheticated.
+These should have implicit sudo granted when they are authenticated.
 This will be based on a group membership idm_hp_implicit_sudo and should only apply to admin/idm_admin by default.
 This will pin the sudo expiry to the expiry time of the session (rather than a shorter time).